History of atomic theory: Plum pudding model

 In 1904, Thomson published a paper describing a new model of the atom.
 Electrons reside within atoms, and they transplant themselves from one atom to the next in a chain in the action of an electrical current.
 When electrons do not flow, their negative charge logically must be balanced out by some source of positive charge within the atom so as to render the atom electrically neutral.
 Having no clue as to the source of this positive charge, Thomson tentatively proposed that the positive charge was everywhere in the atom, the atom being shaped like a sphere—this was the mathematically simplest model to fit the available evidence (or lack of it).
 The balance of electrostatic forces would distribute the electrons throughout this sphere in a more or less even manner.
 Thomson further explained that ions are atoms that have a surplus or shortage of electrons.

 Thomson's model is popularly known as the plum pudding model, based on the idea that the electrons are distributed throughout the sphere of positive charge with the same density as raisins in a plum pudding.
 Neither Thomson nor his colleagues ever used this analogy.
 It seems to have been a conceit of popular science writers.
 The analogy suggests that the positive sphere is like a solid, but Thomson likened it to a jelly, as he proposed that the electrons moved around in it in patterns governed by the electrostatic forces.
 The positive electrification in Thomson's model was a temporary concept, which he hoped would ultimately be explained by some phenomena of the electrons.
 Like all atomic models of that time, Thomson's model was incomplete, it could not predict any of the known properties of the atom such as emission spectra.

 In 1910, Robert A. Millikan and Harvey Fletcher reported the results of their oil drop experiment in which they isolated and measured the charge of an electron.
 Careful measurements over several years gave the charge -4.774 × 10^{−10}esu.

 Planetary models

 In the late 1800s speculations on the possible structure of the atom included planetary models with orbiting charged electrons.

 These models faced a significant constraint.

 In 1897, Joseph Larmor showed that an accelerating charge would radiate power according to classical electrodynamics, a result known as the Larmor formula.
 Since electrons forced to remain in orbit are continuously accelerating, they would be mechanically unstable.
 Larmor noted that electromagnetic effect of multiple electrons, suitably arranged, would cancel each other.
 Thus subsequent atomic models based on classical electrodynamics needed to adopt such special multi-electron arrangements.

+In 1903 Hantaro Nagaoka challenged Thomson's plum pudding model with a "Saturnian" model which featured a massive atomic center with a positive charge of 10,000 times the electron charge, surrounded by electrons in rings analogous to those of Saturn.
+The model was widely discussed, including a detailed study George Schott which claimed it failed to correctly predict atomic spectra.
+Nagaoka himself abandoned the proposal in 1908.